almaan/ExprByDist/README.md

 Additional to a list of genes or DE results specifying the genes to be studied, two set of files are **necessary** for the analysis to work;

-1. The feature files containing the annotation of each spot as "tumor" or "non"
+1. The feature files containing the annotation of each spot as "tumor" or "non".
+Look at the files exdata/ft\_00001\_X1.tsv for an example of what data should be included and the structure of it.
 2. The expression count matrices, with spots as rows and genes as columns.
+Look at the files exdata/st\_00001\_X1.tsv for an example of what data should be included and the structure of it.

 Multiple sections can be included in the analysis (this is recommended), meaning that several count matrices as feature files should be included (one pair for each section).
 When such is the case then the feature matrices and count matrices should be matched w.r.t. to order.
 Meaning that if the feature file of section X is passed as the n:th feature file then the count